timopaehrisch/slimnode/README.md

 185.170.58.xyz  vps
 ```

-You should also have set up a root password in the provider’s web interface and optionally added some SSH keys already.
+You should also have set up a root password in the provider’s web interface and optionally added
+some SSH keys already.

 You should now be logged into your VPS as root or as a user with sudo permissions.

+Download and execute the installer script:

 ```console
 wget https://raw.githubusercontent.com/timopaehrisch/slimnode/refs/heads/main/tools/install.sh
 bash ./install.sh
 ```
-The script will guide you through the installation process and ask you, if you want to perform
+The script will guide you through the installation process and ask, which steps you want to perform.
+The setup process for a Bitcoin node is usally pretty straight-forward:

+- Secure your system, install necessary software
+- Install Bitcoin node
+- Install Lightning node(s)
+- Install administration tools (RTL)

-the following actions.
-You can also leave out steps.
+You can also leave out steps, if they have already been performed and you re-run the installer script.

+These are these interactive steps:

-Install software packages and configure SSH?
+1. Install software packages and configure SSH?
 - Mandatory, run once

-Create a 'bitcoin' system user?
+2. Create a 'bitcoin' system user?
 - Mandatory, run once

-Setup firewall?
+3. Setup firewall?
 - Mandatory, run once

-Create SSH keys?
+4. Create SSH keys?
 - Mandatory, run once (SSH keys for bitcoin user)

-Install Bitcoin Core 27.0?
+5. Install Bitcoin Core 27.0?
 - Mandatory, run once

-Install c-lightning?
+6. Install c-lightning?
 - Optional

-Install lnd?
+7. Install lnd?
 - Optional

-Install Ride The Lightning?
+8. Install Ride The Lightning?
 - Optional

-Configure Wireguard?
+9. Configure Wireguard?
 - Optional

 # File Structure